RSoulatIOHK/ptt_documentation/docs/intro.md

 ## What is the Plutus Testing Tool?

 The Plutus Testing Tool is a tool that allows you to test your Plutus contracts in a simulated environment.
 It is a web application that you can access at [Plutus Testing Tool](https://dapps-certification-web.scdev.aws.iohkdev.io/).
 Plutus Testing Tool is based on Property Based Testing (PBT).
 Property-Based-Testing is a testing methodology that allows you to test your code by specifying properties that should hold for all inputs.
 A tool based on PBT will then generate random actions and check that the properties hold for all of them.
-If a property does not hold, the tool will generate a counterexample that will help you debug your code.
+If the tool finds that a property does not hold, it will generate a counterexample that will help you debug your code.

 The tool comes with a set of predefined properties that you can use to test your contracts.
 You can find more information about them in the Properties part of the [Certification Object](/docs/backend/certification-object.md) section.